UTS-eResearch/pbsweb/INSTALL.md

 ### 6. Run the Dependencies Install Script

-This script will install some system packages, create directories and services for the UWSGI service, copy two PBSWeb configuration files for the Nginx web server, and create two python virtual environments.
+This script will install some system packages, create directories and services for the UWSGI service, copy PBSWeb configuration files for the Nginx web server, and create two python virtual environments.
 When you run this script it will display details of what will be installed.

 This script will not run if you try to run it as root.
 Run it as a user that has sudo privileges.
-It will ask for your password for sudo.
+It will ask for your password to use sudo.

     $ ./install_dependencies.sh